AudTheCodeWitch/AudTheCodeWitch.github.io/_drafts/2020-06-05-covidiary-pt.9-ux-design.md

 ## Drawing the Wireframes

 A wireframe is a very basic sketch of a webpage.
+They are like a builder's set of blueprints.
+With a wireframe, developers are able to visualize the placement of different elements on a page.

+In many professional settings, a designer draws up the wireframes, and the developer writes the code that brings the plans to life.
+On personal projects or for smaller companies, however, we won't always have that luxury.

-Having never actually done wireframing myself, I watched a few videos and read some tutorials before I began.
+Having never actually made official wireframes myself, I read a few articles before I began.
 There are tons of great resources out there, but it seemed the bottom line with wireframes is to keep it simple.

 To sketch my wireframes, I grabbed a stack of 3x5 index cards and a marker.
 When constructing wireframes, many designers use a felt-tipped marker to prevent them from getting too detailed.
 I used one index card per page.
 I drew the wireframe on the blank side, and I used the lined side for any quick notes.

 <p align='center'> <img src='/uploads/home-wireframe.jpg' alt='Wireframe for COVIDiary home page' width='350'> </p>

 As you can see, the design for my home page is very simple.
 At a glance, I can see I want a few images (indicated by the boxed-x placeholder), a brief page intro, and a preview of three recent entries.
 I also know I want a horizontal navigation bar, and I have a general feel for what the footer should look like.
 After completing the rest of the wireframes, I can also tell which components will be used over and over, like the diary entries, for example.

+If I were collaborating with another developer, now would be a great time to seek feedback and compare notes.
+We could then iterate on our initial ideas until we have a set of designs we're both happy with.

 <p align='center'>
 <img src='/uploads/wireframes.jpg' alt='Wireframes for COVIDiary app'>